nielsenchristianole/mlops_oracle_mnist/reports/README.md

 >
 > Answer:

-Total coverage percent is 48%.
+Total code coverage percent is 48%.
 This is not close to 100%, but it covers the most essential parts of the data loading, preparation and the model.
 However, if we had a coverage of 100%, this does not ensure error-free code.
 Errors can still come from logic issues, untested edge cases, external dependencies, or integration problems.

 ### Question 9